 By now, all of you have heard about the new Cub Scout requirements modifications that were implemented at the beginning of December 2016.
 The Boy Scouts of America now has created an addendum for each rank that lists all of the rank and adventure requirements, including those that weren’t changed.
 These documents will help us update our current handbooks.

 Some of my Scouting friends who are involved at the national level tell me that BSA’s plan is to continue selling their current inventory of handbooks until it is deleted.
 When the book is reprinted, it will reflect the modifications.
 It’s my understanding that the addenda will be printed and distributed with each handbook that is sold, but I’m not sure when they’ll be available.

-For those of us who already own our handbooks, these addenda are available to download from the program updates page of Scouting.org.
-You can also download them directly from this page if that’s more convenient.
+For those of us who already own our handbooks, these addenda were available to download from the program updates page of Scouting.org, but that page has changed, and the documents are no longer there.

 The documents were created to fit the current handbook size.
 But I found out the hard way that you need to make sure you select the right print options!